Edirom/MEIGarage/doc/code-structure.md

 ## Changing weights in OOConverter

 In OOConverter weights are calculated as the sum of the input's and output's weight.
 Therefore, if for example in the new version of OpenOffice.org its ability to read docx files improves rapidly and you would like to reflect this in the weightings, you need to find the appropriate input type in the appropriate file.
 In this case it would be DOCX in InputTextFormat.java.
 Now you simply change the value of the cost variable and it's done.

+# Updating for new TEI and MEI Versions

+## MEI

+### mei-validator

+- add new schema url to xml file src/main/resources/mei-validators.xml in [mei-validator](https://github.com/Edirom/mei-validator)
+- update junit tests if needed
+- update version of mei-validator
+- create new release of mei-validator
+- update repository version of mei-validator dependency in GitHub (`mvn deploy`)
+- update the new version in MEIGarage dependency (in pom.xml)

+### mei-converter

+## TEI